alvaropinot/octopull/README.md

 **octopull** /ˈɒktəpəs/ *noun*
 ~~a cephalopod mollusc with eight sucker-bearing arms, a soft sac-like body, strong beak-like jaws, and no internal shell.~~ Your multi repo pull request buddy :) **octopull** your git repos!

+## Why?
+The microlibs and webcomponents era annd their multi repository nature, introduces a new complexity for chores and repository updating.
+After cloning, updating a travis files for 50 different repos, you'll get the point :P

+**octopull** makes updating any set of files to any set of repositories a breeze.

 ## RDD - README driven development :P